jfr992/pulumi-iac-library/README.md

 Make sure to follow the installation instructions provided in the documentation links for each prerequisite.

+### Setting Up GitHub Secrets

+To securely manage your AWS access keys and Pulumi access token, you can set them up as GitHub secrets:

+1. **AWS Access Keys**: Generate an AWS access key ID and secret access key in the AWS IAM console.
+Then, go to your GitHub repository's settings, navigate to the "Secrets" section, and add these keys as secrets named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+2. **Pulumi Access Token**: Generate a Pulumi access token in the Pulumi console by navigating to **Settings** > **Access Tokens** and clicking on **Create Access Token**.
+Once generated, add the token as a secret named `PULUMI_ACCESS_TOKEN` in your GitHub repository's settings.

+By setting up these secrets, you can securely authenticate with AWS and Pulumi without exposing sensitive information in your codebase.

 ### Previewing Changes

 You can preview the infrastructure changes both in the GitHub workflow and through the Pulumi UI.